Menu

 cafe icon toilet icon Café and toilets

-The old stations at Hassop and Millers Dale have cafés and toilets.
+The old stations at Hassop and Millers Dale have cafés and accessible toilets.
 The renovated Goods Shed at Millers Dale Station provides visitor information, background to the Trail’s railway heritage and offers shelter for picnickers if the weather is bad.

 picnic icon no bbq icons Picnics, no BBQs